 What you can expect.

-Two milk crates full of b-grade fruits and/or vegetables available every other week for 12 weeks (July-September).
+Two milk crates full of b-grade or bumper crop fruits and/or vegetables available every other week for 12 weeks (July-September).
 Our Canner’s CSA is a creative way to utilize the b-grade fruit and veggies that would otherwise go to waste and sit in a landfill.
 Our intention is to give this food a second life to feed our community!

 *Includes one week of: